zacharesmer/tamagometer/notes.md

 ## The next layer
 Now what?
 I have a proof of concept, possibly enough for a compelling tech demo if I worked in sales, but I'm not much closer to my dream of a tamagotchi build-a-friend app for the flipper.

 I need to clean it up, and probably think about some architectural changes.
 It started doing some wonky stuff when I was dealing with the "buffer" of recorded lengths.
-Specifically, I need a way to see when no signal has been received for a long time and then
+Specifically, I need a way to figure out when a signal has ended.

+## The Patent
+I had so little hope for the patent after the Pixmob research that I didn't even look up until this point.
+But it is actually massively helpful.
+It describes the data format (admittedly from an old model) in excruciating detail.

+The patent says the name data in in bytes 5-9 of the transmission, and I found it in bytes 6-10.

+The patent says the last byte is for "parity" and I don't know with certainty that it's correct, but that's a huge shove in the right direction.
+I also have the name to play with, so I can experiment with that to see how it affects the parity/checksup.
+Once I figure that out, I can play with the other bits and figure out what they do.

+The name data (so probably all of the data) is big endian, and they didn't do anything too weird with it.
+It's just 8 bit-aligned and the letter representations are just numbers in order, plus some special characters.
+That's not even a weird enough code to have a special name.
+Now that I know this, there's so much less I have to worry about when looking for the other data.
+It'll probably also be big endian, and some things are packed together, but it's mostly 8 bit aligned.

+## 010 Editor
+I tried a bunch of different hex editors, and 010 totally smoked all of them.
+I will happily give them my money when this trial ends.
+It's fantastic.

+I made a template, filling in the different pieces of information as I went.

+## Checksum
+It's just a literal sum mod 256.
+Damn.
+I was getting into the weeds with CRCs but it is just a sum.
+I willt ry and remember this for the rest of the project.
+They were clearly not overthinking it, just making something that works.
+I shouldn't overthink it either.

 ## Additional stuff
 ~